 The SOL REPUBLIC Soundtrack Pro is only worth buying at a significant discount.

 If you find the Soundtrack Pro on discount for less than $100 USD and you don’t mind the drawbacks, the durable design and decent sound quality might still be worth it to you.
 Otherwise, check out some alternative options below.

 What should you buy instead of the SOL REPUBLIC Soundtrack Pro?

 Tons of high-performance Bluetooth headphones out there don’t break the bank.
-The Sennheiser PXC 550-II is one of our favorites, with good sound and noise cancelling alongside the Sennheiser Smart Control app for tweaking and firmware updates.
+The Sennheiser PXC 550-II is one of our favorites, with good sound and noise canceling alongside the Sennheiser Smart Control app for tweaking and firmware updates.

 The Sony WH-1000XM3 runs for around the same price now that it’s been out for a few years.
-Despite not having the latest tech such as Bluetooth multipoint, it’s still a great option due to excellent noise cancelling and sound quality.
+Despite not having the latest tech such as Bluetooth multipoint, it’s still a great option due to excellent noise canceling and sound quality.

 If you want to save more, check out the Monoprice BT-600ANC.
 Despite being less than $100, these headphones still outperform the SOL REPUBLIC Soundtrack Pro in nearly every way.
-Noise cancelling is best-in-class, plus you get Bluetooth 5 with aptX and multipoint.
+Noise canceling is best-in-class, plus you get Bluetooth 5 with aptX and multipoint.